PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 channel-slice, terminal-affine, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal pre-ADD evidence implementation checkpoint

+The unique direct pre-ADD invocation now records `pre_terminal_pre_add_tensor_count` and assigns `_pre_terminal_pre_add_stats` from the owner's unchanged aggregate counter plus clamped net `pruned_unused_tensors`.
+This captures the compatibility owner's unconditional cleanup when its rewrite counter is zero.

+The three orchestration-owned occurrences remain unchanged.
+The first focused run exposed two stale terminal-affine boundary expectations (`135 passed, 2 failed`) that resolved the immediately following `len` call instead of the logical owner inside the merged dictionary.
+Updating only those contracts produced `137 passed in 2.77s`.

+The sequential indexed/compatibility pre-ADD, channel-slice, pad, terminal-slice, callback, affine, bridge, SPP, QKV, hard-activation, SINet, late-layout, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `806 passed in 29.07s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the first direct `_run_terminal_affine_concat_split_recovery_sequence()` immediately before the pre-ADD count.
+The second occurrence already has complete ordered-result and net-prune evidence; characterize a distinct target for the first occurrence without changing the shared runner or summary.
+Commit and push only; do not create or update a pull request.